daos-stack/daos/docs/admin/deployment.md

 PMem preparation can be performed with `daos_server storage prepare --scm-only`.

-The first time the command is run, the SCM interleaved regions will be created as resource allocations on any available PMem modules (one region per NUMA node/socket).
+The first time the command is run, the SCM interleaved regions will be created as resource allocations on any available PMem modules (one region per socket).
 The regions are activated after BIOS reads the new resource allocations.
 Upon completion, the storage prepare command will prompt the admin to reboot the storage node(s) in order for the BIOS to activate the new storage allocations.